Top 5 Reasons That Integrations Fail

 4. New Security and Privacy Rules

-This year saw the arrival of GDPR in May.
-The California Consumer Privacy Act of 2018 passed in June, and additional states are expected to pass privacy laws of their own.
+Along with the arrival of GDPR and the California Consumer Privacy Act of 2018, additional states are expected to pass privacy laws of their own.
 These laws come as studies show elevated consumer concern over security and privacy.
 For example, 69% of consumers would boycott a business that fails, in their view, to take data protection seriously.
 The privacy movement is here.

 Now that cloud services are accessible worldwide, it is clear that security is of utmost concern.
 For integrations, there are stricter conditions and rules such as mutual authentication and data obfuscation.